TheBigRoomXXL/lovergne.dev/src/pages/resume.md

 - Experimenting with public cloud solution to replace the existing infrastructure in order to improve security and maintainability

+- Trainer of the fundamentals of python and DevOps practice.

 ### Data Analyst